ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/aws.md

 The easiest way to launch your instance is via the [AWS Console](https://console.aws.amazon.com).

-Note the `region` you have logged into (for example `US East (N.Virginia)`) is displayed in the upper right.
+Note the `region` you have logged into (for example `us-east-1`) is displayed in the upper right.
 You can select a different location from the pull down menu if your default region does not offer Graviton servers.

 Navigate to `EC2 dashboard`, either by searching (`Alt+S`) for `EC2`, else via `Services` > `Compute` > `EC2`.